Psychology Option

 Required:

-1. At least one of PSYC 3263, The Psychology of Criminal Behaviour, OR PSYC 3265, Forensic Psychology
+1. At least one of PSYC 3263, The Psychology of Criminal Behaviour (3ch), or PSYC 3265, Psychology in the Justice System (3ch)

 2. Three additional courses chosen from:

-Minor in Psychology
+1. Minor in Psychology

 • Any four (4) 3000/4000 level Psychology courses

-Minor in Gerontology
+2. Minor in Gerontology

-A Multi-Disciplinary Study of Aging
+A Multi-disciplinary Study of Aging

 Gerontology is the study of aging – the physical, cognitive, social, and emotional changes that occur to individuals over the adult years.
 Gerontology also examines how outside influences impact the elderly in terms of health care, pensions, housing facilities, ethics, and end- of-life legislation.
 This minor will help students understand the needs of an aging community by examining changes from a multidisciplinary perspective.
 Opportunities will also exist for experiential learning in field placements in which students will work with seniors in our community.

-the 2000, 3000 and 4000 level; additional prerequisites are in parentheses.
+the 2000, 3000 and 4000 level; additional prerequisites may apply.

-5 Mandatory Term-Courses:
+Five Mandatory Term-Courses:

-3 Term Courses from the following list:
+Three Term Courses from the following list*:

-• BIOL 1412 Anatomy and Physiology II
+• BIOL 1412 Anatomy and Physiology II (3ch)

-• PSYC 3723 Human Neuropsychology (PSYC2712)
+• PSYC 3723 Introduction to Human Neuropsychology (3ch)

-• PSYC 4266 Field Placement in Aging I (PSYC 3293 and permission of the field placement coordinator; only for completing in the gerontology minor)
+• PSYC 4266 Field Placement in Aging I

-• PSYC 4267 Field Placement in Aging II (PSYC 3293 and permission of the field placement coordinator; only for students completing the gerontology minor)
+• PSYC 4267 Field Placement in Aging II

-* or other approved courses
+* Or other approved courses

 Certificates in Mental Health and Wellness

-Mental Health and Wellness: Fundamentals
+1. Mental Health and Wellness: Fundamentals

 This certificate will introduce students to basic concepts and theories related to overall health and wellness.
-In this certificate, students will complete a series of third year university courses that focus on psychological disorders and their treatment, the impact of individual characteristics, and the association between physical and psychological wellness.
+In this certificate, students will complete a series of third year courses that focus on psychological disorders and their treatment, the impact of individual characteristics, and the association between physical and psychological wellness.

 Note that PSYC 1003 and PSYC 1004 are prerequisites for the courses below.